manifold-systems/manifold/manifold-deps-parent/manifold-csv/README.md

 * `manifold-csv-rt`

 For optimal performance and to work with Android and other JVM languages it is recommended to:
-* Add a _compile-only_ scoped dependency on `manifold-csv` (Gradle: "compileOnly", Maven: "provided")
+* Add a dependency on `manifold-csv-rt` (Gradle: "implementation", Maven: "compile")
-* Add a default scoped dependency on `manifold-csv-rt` (Gradle: "implementation", Maven: "compile")
+* Add `manifold-csv` to the annotationProcessor path (Gradle: "annotationProcessor", Maven: "annotationProcessorPaths")

 ## Binaries